gardener/machine-spec/spec.md

 A Plugin MUST implement this RPC call if it has `LIST_MACHINES` capability.
 The Plugin SHALL return the information about all the machines associated with the `ProviderSpec`.
 The CMI-Client SHALL NOT expect a consistent "view" of all machines when paging through the machines list via multiple calls to `ListMachines`.
+This optional RPC helps in cleaning up orphan VMs present in the cluster.

 - If the Plugin succeeded in returning a list of `machines-names` with their corresponding `machine-IDs`, then return `0 OK`.
 - The `ListMachineResponse` contains a map of `MachineList` whose